Adderson History, Family Crest & Coats of Arms

 Adderson Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
-The recorded variations of Adderson include Atherton, Atheron and others.
+The recorded variations of Adderson include Atherton, Atheron, Hetherston, Adderstone and many more.

 Early Notables of the Adderson family (pre 1700)